OPCFoundation/UA-ModelCompiler/README.md

 docker login ghcr.io -u <user> -p <person access token>
 ```

-Running the image requires a local directory with the source files which is specified with the -v option (the %CD% is using Windows cmd prompt syntax.
-Use $(pwd) if using bash).
+Running the image requires a local directory with the source files which is specified with the -v option (the ${pwd} is using bash/powershell syntax.
+Use %CD% if using Windows CMD).
 The following command is run from the directory where the source files are:

 ```
-docker run -v %CD%:/data --rm ghcr.io/opcfoundation/ua-modelcompiler:latest compile -d2 /data/Opc.Ua.Di.NodeSet2.xml,Opc.Ua.DI,DI -o2 /data/generated
+docker run -v ${pwd}:/data --rm ghcr.io/opcfoundation/ua-modelcompiler:latest compile -d2 /data/Opc.Ua.Di.NodeSet2.xml,Opc.Ua.DI,DI -o2 /data/generated
 ```

 The tool can also automatically find all NodeSet dependencies if it is run from a directory with all necessary NodeSets (i.e. [UA-Nodeset](https://github.com/OPCFoundation/UA-Nodeset)).
 The command to run from the nodeset directory is:

 ```
-run -v %CD%:/nodesets --rm ghcr.io/opcfoundation/ua-modelcompiler:latest compile-nodesets -input /nodesets -o2 /nodesets/generated -uri http://opcfoundation.org/UA/Machinery/ -uri http://opcfoundation.org/UA/DI/
+docker run -v ${pwd}:/nodesets --rm ghcr.io/opcfoundation/ua-modelcompiler:latest compile-nodesets -input /nodesets -o2 /nodesets/generated -uri http://opcfoundation.org/UA/Machinery/ -uri http://opcfoundation.org/UA/DI/
 ```

 The docker image can be rebuilt from source with this command: